manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_count.rst

 Generate a prototype Ti supercell
 ---------------------------------

-The next step is to build a prototype supercell, in the form of a, :math:`2\times2\times1`, single layer sheet that is randomly populated with titanium and tungsten atoms.
+The next step is to build a prototype supercell, in the form of a :math:`2\times2\times1` BCC cell that is randomly populated with titanium and tungsten atoms.
 Moreover, the cutoff for pairs is set to 4 Å.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # sites with W atoms.